Technologies for Sulphuric Acid Production

 - Exhaust SO2 gas, coming from roasting/smelting of pyrites, copper, zinc, lead, nickel ores and similar

 - Spent acid or sludge obtained from alkylation processes

 - H2S and SO2 off gas from various other chemical processes

 Possibility to produce high quality H2SO4 for special applications like battery grade, analytical grade, electronics and others.

 Option for production of Oleum as well as liquid SO2 and liquid SO3.

-Wide range of production capacities, 2 from small size of 8 TPD for local or very specific applications to large industrial production units up to more than 2,000 TPD.
+Wide range of production capacities, from small size for local very specific applications to world scale production units.

 Air pollution control system, to contain the plant emissions to the minimum level required by the most stringent laws and standards.